MKVEERENDRA/Freeway/README.md

     sudo Freeway -i wlan2 -a monitor -p 1,2,a

-<h6>'-p' is not required with '-a', e.g., this will prompt for parameters to specify in the CLI:</h6>
+<sub>'-p' is not required with '-a', e.g., this will prompt for parameters to specify in the CLI:</sub>

     sudo Freeway -i wlan2 -a deauth